 Recommended places to stay in Sarasota for sightseeing

-For travelers, the best places to stay in Sarasota for sightseeing include Downtown and the Rosemary District.
-If you looking to soak in its seaside pleasures, Lido Key, Longboat Key, and Siesta Key are great options, too.
+For travelers, many of the best places to stay in Sarasota for sightseeing lie in the areas around Downtown and the Rosemary District.
+If you’re looking to soak in its seaside pleasures, Lido Key, Longboat Key, and Siesta Key are great options for accommodation, too.

 One of the city’s hippest hotels, the Aloft combines a perfect location with trendy design to charm the pickiest of travelers.
 Retire to the 8th-floor pool to cool down to dramatic panoramic views over the city.

 With its bright colors and unique artwork, the Hotel Indigo is one of Sarasota’s best mid-range accommodation choices.
 Besides its spacious rooms, you’ll love enjoying dinner and drinks at its classy on-site restaurant, H2O Bistro and Lounge.

 Located in the heart of downtown, Art Ovation Hotel is the perfect choice for art lovers.
 The hotel features regular exhibitions and performances from well-known personalities.
 Chill out in a private cabana at the rooftop pool for the full relaxation effect.